lucasbratland/stock-analysis/Readme.md

 ### Analysis
 Originally when we created teh VBA code for this project, we used 2 nested For loops.

-``Loop through the tickers.
+    'Loop through the tickers.

     For i = 0 To 11

         ticker = tickers(i)
         totalVolume = 0

    'Loop through rows in the data.

         Worksheets(yearValue).Activate
         For j = 2 To rowEnd

     'Find the total volume for the current ticker.

             If Cells(j, 1).Value = ticker Then
                 totalVolume = totalVolume + Cells(j, 8).Value
             End If

     'Find the starting price for the current ticker.

             If Cells(j, 1).Value = ticker And Cells(j - 1, 1).Value <> ticker Then
                 '  set starting price
                 startingPrice = Cells(j, 6).Value
             End If

     'Find the ending price for the current ticker.

             If Cells(j, 1).Value = ticker And Cells(j + 1, 1) <> ticker Then
                 'set ending price